 GeneCards Summary for EPHA1 Gene

 EPHA1 (EPH Receptor A1) is a Protein Coding gene.
-Diseases associated with EPHA1 include Craniofrontonasal Dysplasia and Placenta Praevia.
-Among its related pathways are Axon guidance and ERK Signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is EPHA3.
+Diseases associated with EPHA1 include Placenta Praevia and Craniofrontonasal Syndrome.
+Among its related pathways are Development Slit-Robo signaling and EPH-Ephrin signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is EPHA2.

 UniProtKB/Swiss-Prot for EPHA1 Gene